Poems not yet published

 Trees bend low,

-branches seeking their roots.
+branches seek their roots.

 Waves hurl toward shore